-All of our projects aim to build the capacity of migrant women and promote their participation in their local communities; in civic and political structures, government consultations and decision-making processes.
+Our projects focus on building the capacity of migrant women and encouraging their active participation in local communities, civic and political structures, government consultations, and decision-making processes.

-AkiDwA consults with migrant women and other key stakeholders, identifies discriminatory practices and develops evidence-based and representative solutions that address key issues like health, sexual and gender-based violence, and discrimination.
+At AkiDwA, we work closely with migrant women and key stakeholders to identify discriminatory practices.
+Through evidence-based solutions, we address crucial issues such as health, sexual and gender-based violence, and discrimination.

-In 2002 AkiDwA obtained funding from the then Combat Poverty Agency to carry out a pilot needs assessment of African women living in Ireland.
-The survey elicited responses from over two hundred females from seventeen counties.
-What emerged from these meetings were feelings of exclusion, isolation, racial abuse and discrimination and issues related to gender-based violence.
-The group went on to meet regularly with external facilitator
+In 2002, AkiDwA received funding from the Combat Poverty Agency to conduct a groundbreaking needs assessment survey among African women living in Ireland.
+Over 200 females from seventeen counties responded, revealing issues of exclusion, isolation, racial abuse, discrimination, and gender-based violence.
+With this knowledge, the group continued to meet with external facilitators.

 & Organisational Structure

-AkiDwA is a registered charity in Ireland (CHY 17227) and also registered with the Charities Regulator as Akina Dada wa Africa (Charity Number 2006341).
-AkiDwA also operate as a company limited by guarantee without capital share (370089).
+AkiDwA is a registered charity in Ireland (CHY 17227) and we are also registered with the Charities Regulator as Akina Dada wa Africa (Charity Number 20063641).
+AkiDwA also operates as a company limited by guarantee without capital share (370089).

-The organisation is governed by a board of Directors from diverse backgrounds and professions.
+The organisation is governed by a Board of Directors from diverse backgrounds and professions.
 The board meets six times a year.
-The Annual General assembly is held every year where annual report which include narrative of activities and financial report are shared and discussed with stakeholders.
-The work of the organisations is also supported by an advisory committee made up of both migrants and indigenous from different backgrounds and expertise.
+The Annual General assembly is held every year where an annual report which includes a narrative of activities and a financial report are shared and discussed with stakeholders.
+The work of the organisation is also supported by an advisory committee made up of both migrants and indigenous people from different backgrounds and expertise.

-AkiDwA fully Complies with The Governance Code for the Community, Voluntary and Charitable Sector in Ireland having completed the journey in April 2019.
+AkiDwA fully Complies with The Governance Code for the Community, Voluntary and Charitable Sector in Ireland, having completed our journey to compliance in April 2019.